 - 2.1 The 2024-25 BAF and principal risks were approved by the Board in July.
-The principal risks are those which, if realised, will have the most significant impact on the delivery of the ICB's strategic objectives. - There are currently 10 principal risks, including 2 critical risks, 4 extreme risks and 4 high risks.
-Of these, 6 are at the agreed target for 2024-25 and the focus will be on assurance that controls remain effective and on continuing to progress actions to further mitigate the risk over the longer term.
-The remaining 4 remain above the agreed target for 2024-25 and the focus will be on delivering the planned actions to further mitigate these risks by year end.
+The principal risks are those which, if realised, will have the most significant impact on the delivery of the ICB's strategic objectives. - There are currently 10 principal risks, including 1 critical risk, 5 extreme risks 2.2 and 4 high risks.
+Of these, 7 are at the agreed target for 2024-25 and the focus will be on assurance that controls remain effective and on continuing to progress actions to further mitigate the risk over the longer term.
+The remaining 3 remain above the agreed target for 2024-25.
+Despite the actions being taken it is anticipated that reductions in P3 and P5 will take longer to achieve and therefore revisions to the current year targets are proposed.

-2.3 The critical risks are:
+2.3 The critical risk is:

-- P5 Lack of Urgent and Emergency Care capacity and restricted flow across all sectors (primary care, community, mental health, acute hospitals and social care) results in patient harm and poor patient experience, currently rated as critical (20). - P7 The Integrated Care System is unable to achieve its statutory financial duties, currently rated as critical (20).
+P5 - Lack of Urgent and Emergency Care capacity and restricted flow across all sectors (primary care, community, mental health, acute hospitals and social care) results in patient harm and poor patient experience, currently rated as critical (20).

-2.4 Since the July report:
+2.4 Since the November report: